InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

 cmpApi.disable();
 ````

 ## Custom Commands
-The [Constructor]([TCModel](https://www.iabtcf.com/api/core/classes/tcmodel.html)) for CmpApi has an optional parameter to pass in your map of custom commands.
+`CmpApi` has an optional parameter to pass in your map of custom commands.
-CmpApi will not perform any validation custom commands.
+CmpApi will not perform any validation on custom commands.
 The CMP is responsible for handling validations and errors.
 Custom function signatures
 must have parameters at least a callback and any additonal params will be passed to the custom command.

 ### Example